Porges/ways-to-play/src/games/nine-mens-morris/nine-mens-morris.md

 > originalUrl: "http://trin-sites-pub.trin.cam.ac.uk/james/viewpage.php?index=668"
 > ```
 >
-> A 13th-century English manuscript (MS O.2.45) from Cerne Abbey shows a Nine Men’s Morris board alongside an Alquerque board and another unidentified board (possibly {% gameref daldos %}).
+> A 13th-century English manuscript (MS O.2.45) from Cerne Abbey shows a Nine Men’s Morris board alongside an Alquerque board and another unidentified board (possibly [Daldøs](games/daldos/daldos.md)).

 By examining depictions of the game in artwork, we can understand the attitude towards the game at the time the image was produced.
 In the manuscript image